Shadow Work and Self-Authorship: A Practical Guide with Erick Godsey

 - Attachment: "What future, role, identity, or expectation am I being asked to release?"

-- Offering: “Given that I will die, what beautiful sandcastle is still worth building today?”16
+- Offering: "Given that I will die, what beautiful sandcastle is still worth building today?"

-This is not a demand to turn pain into purpose immediately.
-Erick’s own story is slower: his childhood pain around his mother’s depression became part of the wound that eventually shaped his work, but he is clear that he cannot save anyone; he can only become more honest and share what has helped him.19
+This is not a demand to transmute pain into purpose on a timeline.
+Erick's own story is slower: his childhood pain around his mother's depression became part of the wound that eventually shaped his work, but he is clear that he cannot save anyone.
+He can only become more honest and share what has helped him.

-That is a clean standard for self-authorship: do not use your wound to become a savior.
-Let it make you more precise, compassionate, and responsible.
+A clean standard for self-authorship: don't use your wound to become a savior.
+Let it make you more precise, more compassionate, and more responsible.

 Key takeaways

-- Depression and despair deserve care, stabilization, and professional support when needed — and they may also contain information about alignment, grief, or an old story breaking down.
+- Depression and despair deserve care, stabilization, and professional support when needed.
+They may also contain information about alignment, grief, or an old story breaking down.

 - Parts work turns "self-sabotage" into inquiry: what protector is trying to help, and what does adult leadership need to decide?